-Here, the best ice packs for coolers of all sizes.
+Here are the best ice packs for coolers.

 Multi-layer construction helps eliminate sweating